Fall Weiss

 Fall Weiss ("Case White", "Plan White"; German spelling Fall Weiß) was the German strategic plan for the invasion of Poland.
 The German military High Command finalized its operational orders on 15 June 1939 and the invasion commenced on 1 September, precipitating World War II.

 Background

 The origins of the plan went back to 1928, when Werner von Fritsch started working on it.
 Fall Weiss was developed primarily by Günther Blumentritt and Erich von Manstein while the two were serving as staff officers under General Gerd von Rundstedt with Army Group South in Silesia.

 Details

 The plan called for a start of hostilities before the declaration of war.

-German units were to invade Poland from three directions:
+Wehrmacht units were to invade Poland from three directions: